 Several registries worldwide have consistently shown that, in current practice, therapeutic intervention for VHD is underused in high-risk patients with symptoms, for reasons which are often unjustified.
-This stresses the importance of the widespread use of careful risk stratification [31].
+This stresses the importance of the widespread use of careful risk stratification.31

-In the absence of evidence from randomized clinical trials, the decision to intervene in a patient with VHD relies on an individual risk-benefit analysis suggesting that improvement of prognosis, as compared with natural history, outweighs the risk of intervention (Table 7) and its potential late consequences, particularly prosthesis-related complications [32-35].
+In the absence of evidence from randomized clinical trials, the decision to intervene in a patient with VHD relies on an individual risk-benefit analysis suggesting that improvement of prognosis, as e≥50% can be considered for left main stenosis.